Old Italic scripts: Alphabets related to Etruscan

 The following table shows the ancient Italic scripts that are presumed to be related to the Etruscan alphabet.
-Symbols that are assumed to be correspondent are placed on the same column.
+Symbols that are assumed to correspond are placed in the same column.
 Many symbols occur with two or more variant forms in the same script; only one variant is shown here.
 The notations [←] and [→] indicate that the shapes shown were used when writing right-to-left and left-to-right, respectively.

-Warning: For the languages marked [?] the appearance of the "Letters" in the table is whatever one's browser's Unicode font shows for the corresponding code points in the Old Italic Unicode block.
+For the languages marked [?] the appearance of the "Letters" in the table is whatever one's browser's Unicode font shows for the corresponding code points in the Old Italic Unicode block.
 The same code point represents different symbol shapes in different languages; therefore, to display those glyph images properly one needs to use a Unicode font specific to that language.